leiradel/lrcpp/README.md

 #### Midi

-Provides the core access to the system's MIDI device.
+Provides the core access to the a MIDI device for raw I/O.

-* Interfaces
+* Interface
   * `bool inputEnabled()`
   * `bool outputEnabled()`
   * `bool read(uint8_t* byte)`